linkspreed/General_Linkspreed/log.md

 ### 09.10.2022 (announcement)
 - We continue to work on our advertising network.

+### 09.10.2022 (announcement Linkspreed Status)
+- We have developed a status page for the Linkspreed platforms.

 ### 09.10.2022 (announcement Toolkit)
 - We will now complete the general work on **Toolkit**.